WillUHD/PoseMario/README.md

   - Seeing logs from MediaPipe before the UI opens is normal.
     - Press `p` to pause the app, and `p` again to resume it in 3 seconds.
 This is useful when setting up mari0_ae without keys pressing accidentally.
     - Press `q` to quit the app.
   - Note that having the UI not respond to `p`, `q`, or a resize is just a common issue from opencv's imshow.
 If you're really impatient, you can just `^C` in the terminal or force quit Python.
+  - The app does come with a watermark by default!
+You can delete the watermark (`rm ./watermark.png`) or replace it with your own.
 </details>